SENG350UVic/SENG350/m2_reverse_engineering_abstractions.md

 ## Twisted

-- What is the abstraction?
-What dose it represent, and what is its purpose?

-Twisted uses the [Service Abstract][1] to represents any web service, program, or protocol that stops and starts.
-A developer can include predefined, or custom services, necessary to make it rn there Application to make it run.
-If there Application requirers network file transfer they can include the FTP as a service and link it to there application.
+Twisted uses the [IService Abstract][1] to represent any architectural entity that starts and stops.
+Typical items that fit this category include rendering scripts, network protocols, and real-time applications necessary for a web application to function.
+A developer that uses twisted can link predefined or custom services to their application cleanly and consistently, promoting usability and modifiability.
+Twisted allows multiple services to link to a single Application, as in most cases, robust web apps run several services to ensure a decent user experience.

+Instances of this abstraction contain a name, running state flag, and their parent service.
+The name variable is set with the method, setName() and is the identifier of the service.
+With a unique identifier for each service, a Developer can store them in a data structure and then retrieve them by identification.
+This convenient and straightforward identifier allows program flexibility, making it easier for a wide range of employments.
+Then there is the running state flag, which is a boolean representing if the process is running or not.
+The startService() and stopService() methods set the running state flag and contain the instructions set by the developer to start the service itself.
+The IService abstraction also contains a startPrivilegedService().
+This method contains the instructions for initializing a service and runs before the startService().
+Lastly, the parent variable contains the entity from which the service starts, which the developer implements and sets by the setServiceParent() and disownServiceParent().
+Having a parent-child structure of service calls helps process organization for easy maintainability.

+In the source code, the Service abstraction plays a role in running Unix applications and Windows applications.
+Although the programs are not cross-OS compatible, Twisted supports both because of the IService abstraction's simplification.
+This abstraction frees the Software Architect's concern about program function and clarifies that linking guarantees compatibility as long as it starts and stops.

 [1]: https://github.com/SENG350UVic/twisted/blob/trunk/src/twisted/application/service.py "service.py source code"

-- A link to the top-level source file implementing the abstraction in the codebase
-- What is the key state that the abstraction contains and the key operations it supports?
-Please describe the state and operations conceptually rather then simply listing the number of variables and methods and focus on only the key state and operations.
-What is the key information the abstraction stores?
-What operations can be done with this information?

-Classes implementing this abstraction contain a name, running state, and parent.
-The name is set through methods setName() and is the identifier of the service.
-Then there is the running attribute which is a boolean of wether it is running or not.
-This is set by the two important state functions of startService() and stopService.
-It also contains a startPrivilegedService() this is the init for the service and runs before the startService().
-Lastly is the parent, the parent is the upper service that calls another service and is set by setServiceParent() and disownServiceParent().

-- What are some common scenarios in which the abstraction is used?
-In what ways dose the abstraction make the scenarios simpler?

-The in the source code the Service abstraction plays a role in running Unix applications and Windows applications.
-This abstractions simplifies the extra entities that a service may have.
-If you can set up any service in this way you know that it will have a simple start and stop and that it will always work.

 ## Node